 That fall, she medically withdrew from UA and returned in the spring.
 “I continued to spin my wheels once I came back and just tanked my GPA.
 I was working 60-70 hours a week in retail, and college just had to go at that point.
 I decided to go be a person and work a job and had resigned myself to the retail world,” Alyson said.

-She returned to UA as a staff member in the spring of 2007, working for the College of Continuing Studies.
+She returned to UA as a staff member in the spring of 2007, working for the Office of Teaching Innovation and Digital Education.
 Before long, she had moved to the department in charge of Student Services for distance education students.
 “I honestly never thought I would finish college, but once I was working in that environment, I couldn’t not do it.
 I was in the office that helped working adults earn college degrees, and I had the tuition benefit from UA, so I had no more excuses.”

 Alyson was readmitted to UA in the online bachelor’s program in Human Environmental Sciences – the best option for her since she was working full time.